mohabouje/WinToast/README.md

 ### Usage

 Import the header file wintoastlib.h to your project.
-Initialize the library with your application info:
+For an easy usage, just use the available instance:

     using namespace WinToastLib;
     ....
     WinToast::instance()->setAppName(L"WinToastExample");
     WinToast::instance()->setAppUserModelId(
                 WinToast::configureAUMI(L"mohabouje", L"wintoast", L"wintoastexample", L"20161006"));

+Check if the WinToas is initialized with succes & is compatible with your current OS:

     if (!WinToast::instance()->initialize()) {
         qDebug() << "Error, your system in not compatible!";
     }

-You could customize your own handler, just create a subclass from `WinToastHandler`:
+Now, implement your own handler subclassing the interface `IWinToastHandler`:

 	class WinToastHandlerExample : public WinToastHandler {
 	 public: